corda/corda/tools/dbmigration/README.md

-Database Migration Tool
+Database Management Tool
 -----------------------

-Documentation for this tool can be found [here](http://docs.corda.r3.com/website/releases/docs_head/database-migration.html)
+Documentation for this tool can be found [here](http://docs.corda.r3.com/website/releases/docs_head/database-management.html)

 To build this from the command line in Unix: